MSP Pricing: The Startup Guide

-So, what kinds of common pricing models are used today?
+So, what kinds of common MSP pricing models are used today?

-There are two common pricing models MSPs use: all you can eat and break-fix.
+There are two common MSP pricing models: all you can eat and break-fix.

 All You Can Eat

 This flat monthly fee-based model usually covers all remote and on-site support.
 The simplicity in the MSP pricing is attractive to customers looking to avoid complex pricing structures and understand what they’re getting for their money.

 Per-Device – this type of MSP pricing means that a flat fee per month is charged is based on the number of devices you are asked to support.
 It’s beneficial to both you and the customer, as it properly estimates the amount of work being done over time.
 Some MSPs charge one rate for endpoints and another rate for servers.